openai/plugins-quickstart/README.md

 # ChatGPT plugins quickstart

-Get a todo list ChatGPT plugin up and running in under 5 minutes using Python.
+Get a TODO list ChatGPT plugin up and running in under 5 minutes using Python.
 This plugin is designed to work in conjunction with the [ChatGPT plugins documentation](https://platform.openai.com/docs/plugins).
-If you do not already have plugin developer access, please [join the waitlist](https://openai.com/waitlist/plugins).
+Plugins have been superseded by GPTs, learn more about [creating a GPT with actions](https://platform.openai.com/docs/actions/introduction).

 ## Setup locally